 How Jelly Beans Are Made

 First, the sugar is cooked and molded.
-From there it is given a hard shell and then shined.
-The coconut bean has actual flakes and the chocolate has actual chocolate.
+From there, it is given a hard shell and then shined.
+The coconut bean has actual flakes, and the chocolate has real chocolate.
 There are a ton of stainless containers that are used to take the center and add the hard shell.